 Which brings me to this.

-Travel the Ultimate Relationship test
+Travel the Ultimate Relationship Test

 Guys, if your relationship can survive the travel test you have a good one!

-From my experience (and failures over the years) I’ve learned that it’s super important to work on your own personal development first – so that you can add value to the most important person in your life.
+From my experience (and failures over the years) I’ve learned that it’s super important to work on your own personal development and growth first.

-My Top 12 Tips (spanning 22+ years)
+My Top 15 Tips (spanning 23+ years)

 When your partner speaks, be fully present with them, look at them, study their eyes.
 Put down your cell phone and be with them 100%.
-If you are unable to say so, don’t attempt to multi-task their importance.
-But do follow-up with and connect in with them as soon as you can, distraction-free.
+If you are unable to do so – tell them.
+Don’t attempt to multi-task their importance.
+Instead, follow-up or re-connect with them as soon as you can – distraction-free.
+Honor their presence.

 Tip 2.
 Treat your partner as though you may never see them again (do this every day).

 Tip 3.
 As mentioned traveling together keeps stuff real.
 When all you have is each other in a foreign country you’ll soon learn what’s valuable and important and what’s not worth stressing or arguing about.